The Risk to Population Health Equity Posed by Automated Decision Systems: A Narrative Review: Results

-As with other high-stakes domains, bias has been called out as a key issue that will need to be addressed before AI can be trusted and more widely adopted in health \parencite{Campolo17,Challen19}.
-The use of biased data is known to reproduce and amplify discrimination and injustice \parencite{Barocas16,Crawford16Report,Jasanoff17}.
-And many scholars have highlighted the lack of diversity, inclusiveness, and representativeness in health and other datasets \parencite[e.g.,][]{Barocas16,Campolo17,Dolley18,Lavigne19,LePage19,Meagher17,Panch19InconvientTruth,Prainsack19,Walsh19ACOLA,Whittaker18Report}.
-The paucity of environmental and social exposure data has also been identified \parencite[e.g.,][]{AIHW18,Derrington17}, however the potential for this to lead to biases in narrow AI and automated decision systems needs to be further explored.
+As with other high-stakes domains, bias has been called out as a key issue that will need to be addressed before AI can be trusted and more widely adopted in health \parencite{Campolo17,Challen19,Beam20,Brault20}.
+Specific to the health domain, numerous scholars have highlighted the lack of diversity, inclusiveness, and representativeness in health datasets \parencite[e.g.,][]{Barocas16,Campolo17,Dolley18,Lavigne19,LePage19,Meagher17,Panch19InconvientTruth,Prainsack19,Walsh19ACOLA,Whittaker18Report,Kiang21,Lee20,Pham21,Ti20}.
+And as previously noted, the use of biased data is known to reproduce and amplify discrimination and injustice \parencite{Barocas16,Crawford16Report,Jasanoff17}.
+For instance, Straw and Callison-Burch \parencite{Straw20} demonstrated the existence of significant biases in natural language processing models used in psychiatry, and identified the risk that these biases may widen health inequalities.

 In public health too, it is well-recognised that skewed and unrepresentative data can bias the results of traditional epidemiological and population health analyses such as disease surveillance, leading to inaccurate estimates and inference for diverse populations \parencite{Bates17,Krieger12,Thorpe17}.
 Exemplifying how data quality can affect automated decision systems, flawed data was blamed for the failures of Idaho’s automated decision system to equitably allocate home care funding \parencite{Stanley17}.
 And in a study that has striking similarities to \textit{ProPublica’s} revelatory investigative reporting into racially biased crime risk prediction \parencite{Angwin16}, Obermeyer and colleagues \parencite*{Obermeyer19} detected significant racial bias in a commercial algorithm used by Accountable Care Organisations in America and applied to an estimated 200 million people each year.
 Their analysis revealed that White patients were given the same risk score as Black patients who were considerable sicker, inadvertently leading to Black patients having unequal access to care.
 The authors estimated that resolving this disparity would have more than doubled the proportion of Black patients receiving additional assistance (from 17.7\% to 46.5\%).
+The paucity of environmental and social exposure data has also been identified \parencite[e.g.,][]{AIHW18,Derrington17}, however the potential for this to lead to biases in narrow AI and automated decision systems needs to be further explored \parencite{Pham21}.